oliver-veal/robotics-coursework/docs/source/index.rst

                self.ROSPublishers[i].publish(q[i])
                n_conn = self.ROSPublishers[i].get_num_connections()
                rate.sleep()

-Each joint has its own PID control parameters.
-These can be tuned using *method maybe*

 PID values are found in lines 11, 15, and 19 of the ``controller_settings.yaml`` file shown below: